 On January 24, 2018, we entered into a 20-year lease agreement with the KDOC for a 2,432-bed correctional facility we are constructing in Lansing, Kansas, for a total project cost of approximately \$155.0 million to \$160.0 million.
 Construction of the facility is being funded with proceeds from the private placement of the Kansas Notes, as previously described herein.
-As of June 30, 2019, we have capitalized \$109.3 million associated with the construction project.
+As of September 30, 2019, we have capitalized \$127.4 million associated with the construction project.
 This transaction represents the first development of a privately owned, build-to-suit correctional facility to be operated by a government agency through a long-term lease agreement.
-We will be responsible for facility maintenance throughout the 20-year term of the lease, at which time ownership will revert to the State.
+We will be responsible for facility maintenance throughout the 20-year term of the lease, at which time ownership will revert to the state of Kansas.
 Construction of the new facility commenced in the first quarter of 2018 and is expected to be completed during the first quarter of 2020.
 With the extensively aged criminal justice infrastructure in the U.S. today, we believe we can bring our flexible solutions like this to other government agencies.

-As a result of long-standing demand from the USMS and ICE, and limited detention capacity in the Southwest region of the United States, during the fourth quarter of 2018, we obtained permits necessary to expand our 1,482-bed Otay Mesa Detention Center in San Diego, California by 512 beds.
-The expansion is expected to be complete during the fourth quarter of 2019 at an estimated cost of approximately \$42.0 million, including \$33.2 million incurred through June 30, 2019.
+As a result of long-standing demand from the USMS and ICE, and limited detention capacity in the Southwest region of the United States, during the fourth quarter of 2018, we began the expansion of our 1,482-bed Otay Mesa Detention Center in San Diego, California by 512 beds.
+The expansion was completed during the third quarter of 2019 at an estimated cost of approximately \$39.0 million.
 Both the USMS and ICE currently utilize the Otay Mesa Detention Center under an existing contract that enables both agencies to utilize the additional capacity.